 Are you ready for this beautiful cake?

-- 4 egg whites (Do not use yolks, his will alter the color when adding food coloring.)
+- 4 large egg whites Do not use yolks, his will alter the color when adding food coloring.

 - Wilton icing color

 - For 4 layers, scoop approximately 1 and 1/2 cups of batter into 4 separate bowls.
 Get as close to even as you can so the layers will be the same size.
 (I actually used an ice cream scoop adding a scoop to each bowl until all the batter was divided out.)

 - Mix icing color into cake batter until the desired color is reached.
 (Color will darken while baking.)

 - Bake 12 to 15 minutes or until cake is set in the center.